Ally Invest reliability

 Whether a financial provider like Ally Invest is reliable and legit is an important and very legitimate question one can have.
 After all you trust Ally Invest with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

 One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier authority.
 So in this basic sense Ally Invest is of course legit.
 Additionally, there are other factors you can take into account when you check the reliability of Ally Invest, e.g. if Ally Invest is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider Ally Invest safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider Ally Invest reliable in your individual circumstances.
 We also compared Ally Invest with two similar brokers.

 |Ally Invest||Merrill Edge||Fidelity|

 |Broker listed on stock exchange||Yes||No||No|

 |Mobile two-step authentication||No||Yes||Yes|

 |Broker ownership transparency||Yes||Yes||Yes|

 |Broker is audited by the Big Four||Yes||Yes||Yes|